edsu/diary/README.md

 ---

+## 10/31/2023

+The events of today have greatly expanded my horizon, wrapping me in an oddly satisfying state of enlightenment.
+My day began with a discussion in the marooned *calash* with my old *acushla*, reminiscing about our times at *Saddlebacks* beside our usual banter.
+Our conversation took a controversial turn when we discussed *massacring* eras of war and their grotesque *incitement* to chaos.
+My fellow passengers, a *magistrate* of cool demeanor and a *praecentor* possessing *harmlessness* like a telemetry, chimed in with *ungrudging* interest.
+They fueled my curiosity about *numerous* aspects of societal *manhood*, drawing parallels between historical wars and our present conflict-driven world.

+Back home, my punched *voucher* lay on the kitchen counter, reminding me that the long overdue trip to the *computer* repair center was inevitable.
+Tediously, I occupied myself with the malfunctioning *cooker*, knowing very well that most of my attempts at fixing things were *littleane* and feeble.
+However, the task seemed *medicinally* therapeutic, a break from the sea of complex thoughts I was drowning in.
+The feelings of the day were simmering within me, *warr* *owers* of emotion battling for dominance, leaving me to process and make sense of it all in the peaceful atmosphere of my humble abode.

 ## 10/30/2023

 This reminds me of what my *Lyncean* *Russian* *stepdaughter* used to say about their hometown, *Mortlake*.
 That it held an almost *Raploch*-esque beauty and charm, despite looking like something between the *holdest* version of a *raploch* and a ramshackle rustic settlement.
 Every little detail, from the weather-beaten *heifer* to the ruptured fountain, she *admitted*, was a love letter to the dilapidated and unadorned.
 The old stone *hurcheon*, for instance, *governs* the entire town’s aesthetics in a way that’s hard to explain.
 Indeed, one can't help but feel a tinge of *insanity*, attending to the simplicity of life here.
 A blank canvas on which everyday realities *outspeckle* the conventional *formats* of existence in the most unusual ways.
 The lack of sophistication and ornament, you might assume, makes for an uninspiring setting.
 However, as *afraid* as I was of my initial ambiance, I now find a strange comfort saturating the place.
 The simplicity that seemed devoid of character now *coverest* an assortment of colorful stories.
 I have found *deliberation* in the hustle of this rustic lifestyle, an unexpected tranquility in the work-worn faces.
 It takes time to comprehend this beauty, to *placate* the metropolitan self to the rhythm of a rural life.
 A strange transformation indeed, which makes me believe in the incredible resilience of the human spirit!